News

 Glossary of Cherry Blossom Forecast Terms

-What Are the Criteria for the Blooming Dates?
+What are the Criteria for the Blooming Dates?

 The criteria are the same as those used by the Japan Meteorological Agency.
 The blooming date is defined as the first day when five to six or more flowers have opened on the designated observation tree (i.e. sample tree.)